luca-dga/-/README.md

 - #### **Passions and hobbies**

     I am a committed fine diner and food traveler.
-Blues rock and jazz are my sources of inspiration, reading and running / biking my escapisms.
-My biggest dream is to become a piano player.
+Blues rock and jazz are my sources of inspiration, reading and running / biking my escapism.
+My biggest dream is to become a pianist.

 <hr>